qatrackplus/qatrackplus/docs/glossary.rst

     Service Event Status

         The status of a :term:`Service Event`.
-Service Event Status's indicate whether review of the Service Event is required and whether Return To Service QA must be reviewed.
+Service Event Status's indicate whether review of the Service Event is required and whether Return To Service QC must be reviewed.
 Example Service Event Status's include:
         - Service Pending
         - Service In Progress